BananaAcid/chocolatey-appstore/Readme.md

 ## Installation

-1. get the extension from [google chrome webstore](https://chrome.google.com/webstore/category/extensions)
+1. download the extension and extract it. -> chrome://extensions -> developer on -> load from folder
 2. install chocolatey from [chocolatey.org](https://chocolatey.org/install)
 3. open the [packages page](https://chocolatey.org/packages) - there is an info box at the top, explaining the rest.